-Oh, I know that one year of motherhood does not a parenting expert make but it seems fitting that at this point, I lay down some knowledge if only for my own eyes to gaze back upon.
+I know that one year of motherhood does not a parenting expert make but it seems fitting that at this point I lay down some wisdom if only for my own eyes to look back upon.

 Becoming a parent is wonderful but it is tough and it is very lonely at times.

 It can be hard on a relationship when you’re both tired.
 A part of you wants to keep score, asking who is doing their fair share?

 In the light of day these things seem trivial but you know that little things can become big things and so you talk about them and find balance in compromise.

 You learn to play to each others strengths and to get out of the house more often both together and alone.

 At first you'll absorb all that you can because parenting is a foreign subject and you’ll be eager to please and keen to do as everyone else does.